-Make a list of the problems that you have with grammar, and the situations where you have these problems.
+Make a list of the problems that you have about pronunciation, and the situations where you have these problems.
 For example:

 Think about what English you will need in future, for example for your job.
 Here are some examples:

-Example Future Need 1: I will need to write reports and memos.
+Example Future Need 1: I will need to speak in meetings.

 Example Future Need 2: I will need to give presentations.

-Example Future Need 3: I want to work for an international company, so my English, including grammar, must be very good.
+Example Future Need 3: I want to work for an international company, so my English, including my pronunciation, must be very good.

 Needs for Your Course

-Example Course Need 1: I need to write assignments and projects.
+Example Course Need 1: I need to speak in seminars and lessons.

-Example Course Need 2: I need to give a presentation on my final year thesis.
+Example Course Need 2: I need to do a presentation on my final year thesis.

 (Click here to see the English courses that most full-time HKPU students do.)